mkosir/trpc-fe-boilerplate-next/README.md

 Minimal tRPC frontend boilerplate.
 Easily consume fully typesafe APIs.

-Monorepos are great, but if frontend and backend are in separate repositories, checkout this boilerplate.
+Monorepos are great, but sometimes we are targeting frontend and backend as separate repositories:

+- separation/encapsulation of backend and frontend domain (except what must be exposed to both through API).
-It's useful when strict separation of backend and frontend domain & developers is targeted (larger teams/companies).
+- separation of backend and frontend developers (larger teams/companies).
+- separation of backend and frontend CI/CD pipelines.

+... in that case checkout this boilerplate.

 ## Running